4 Tools to Build a Successful Relationship with Clients

 4. Invoicing

 You need to get paid for the work you complete, and a professional invoice is one of the best ways to do that.
-When working with a client for the first time be sure to establish a billing policy.
-A billing policy includes your rates, a billing method, timing of invoicing, time to pay the invoice, preferred payment method, and late fees.
-Talking through your billing policy up front helps set expectations with your client and gives you something to fall back on in the case you run into billing problems.
+When working with a client for the first time, be sure to establish a billing policy.
+A billing policy includes your rates, billing method, timing of invoicing, time to pay the invoice, preferred payment method, and late fees.
+Talking through your billing policy up front helps set expectations with your client and gives you something to fall back on in case you run into billing problems.

 As best you can, make the invoicing process as simple and easy as possible for your client.
 That will help make sure that you get paid on time.
-While invoice details will vary depending on client and industry, most invoices should include: a clear label as an invoice or bill, your name and contact information, date of invoice, billing period, invoice number, client reference number, client name and address, services rendered, rates or fees, and total amount due.
+While invoice details will vary depending on client and industry, most invoices should include a clear label as an invoice or bill, your name and contact information, date of invoice, billing period, invoice number, client reference number, client name and address, services rendered, rates or fees, and total amount due.

 6 Things to Include in a Contractor Invoice

-Learn more about the MBO Platform
+Learn more about MBO